 The perfective of the main verbal stem also has a habitative form (reduplication of the second consonant of the root, or prefixation of -tt- to the word base).
 Tamashek has several verbal tenses.

-There is little or no intelligibility between the dialects, except for historically neighbouring ones.
+There is little or no intelligibility between the dialects, except for historically neighboring ones.
 A great number of Arabic borrowings are evident in most dialects; there are also a number of borrowings from Punic, Latin, and from the languages south of Sahara.
+Berber Language

 LANGUAGES & SCRIPTS INDEX